printfLj/Talakay/README.md

 ## Contributing

-You're welcome to contribute.
-Typical contributions:
+Contributions welcome.
+Typical improvements:

-- Bug fixes and UI improvements
+- Bug fixes and UI enhancements
-- Replacing JSON storage with a database backend (e.g., SQLite, MySQL)
+- Database backend (SQLite, MySQL)
-- Add tests or CI configuration
+- Tests and CI/CD configuration

-Please open an issue describing the change and submit a pull request.
+Please open an issue and submit a pull request.

 ## License

-Add a license file if you intend to open-source this project (e.g., MIT).
-Currently no license is included.
+No license included.
+Add one (e.g., MIT) if open-sourcing this project.

-## Contact / Maintainer
+## Contact

-Project maintained by the repository owner.
-For questions, open an issue in the repository.
+For questions or issues, open an issue in the repository.